Internet Crime Defense

 - Community Service

 In order for the State of Texas to prove a crime was committed on the Internet, law enforcement will often seize an individual’s personal computer so a forensic analysis can be performed.
 Since the new law also covers the use of text messaging to commit a crime, cell phone records or mobile devices may also be seized.
 This can lead to a loss of contact with friends and business associates.
 For someone who relies on the Internet for his or her career, identity theft charges can results in devastating financial consequences as well.
-Contact Sharp & Driver, Attorneys at Law immediately to get started on your case.
+Contact The Law Office of Matthew D. Sharp immediately to get started on your case.

 Call for a free consultation: 713-868-6100